 Strawberry, blueberry, black cherry, vanilla, coconut, lemon, peach, and good ol’ plain.

 For five ounces, they each have five grams of protein and 130 to 170 calories.
 Get fancy, eat French, and save the planet by opting for glass in favor of plastic.
-For those looking for lids to make these containers more travel-friendly, we found an Etsy seller who creates 2-packs of reusable lids for only $5.99, plus shipping.
+For those looking for lids to make these containers more travel-friendly, we found an Etsy seller who creates 2-packs of reusable lids for $7.99, plus shipping.